 Protection: Always keep the instrument and bow in the case (or cover/bag) when not in use to prevent accidental damage.

-Temperature: Never expose the instrument or bow to extreme temperatures or humidity.
-Do not expose it to the sun.
-Store your case away from radiators or hot air vents and do not leave in a hot or cold car.
-The violin pictured to the left was forgotten and destroyed when left in a cold car overnight.
+Temperature: Never expose the instrument or bow to extreme temperatures or humidity and avoid the sun.
+Store your case away from radiators or air vents and do not leave it in a hot or cold car.
 Maintain levels of 40%-50% humidity to avoid open edges and cracks.
 Any quality of instrument, student to professional, can crack from improper temperatures or humidity.
 Low humidity can also cause the bow hair can to shrink and damage to the bow stick.
-Use a case humidifier such as The Precipitube® or an instrument humidifier like a Dampit®.
+Use a case humidifier such as The Precipitube® or an instrument humidifier like a Dampit®. *The violin pictured to the left was destroyed when it was left in a cold car overnight.

 Cleaning: Wipe the rosin dust from all surfaces with a clean cloth after each use to avoid buildup.
 Do not use alcohol to clean the strings or varnished surface as this may remove or damage the finish.
-Oil based polishes should be used only sparingly and only if there are no open edges or cracks that the polish could penetrate.
-The best polish is one that is wax based and can be reversed.
-Cleaners and polishes should be separate products or you will end up polishing over the existing dirt.
+Oil based polishes should be used only sparingly and only if there are no open edges or cracks the polish could penetrate.
+Wax-based polishes are gentle and can be reversed.
+We recommend using separate cleaners and polishes to avoid polishing over existing dirt.
 Return to Top

-The Bridge: The bridge must always remain so that back of the bridge (the side facing the tailpiece and furthest from the fingerboard) is perpendicular to the top of the instrument.
-Tuning at either end (consistently at the pegs or fine tuners) tends to warp the bridge and, if not adjusted frequently, this warping can become permanent.
+The Bridge: The bridge should remain with the back of the bridge (the side facing the tailpiece and furthest from the fingerboard) is perpendicular to the top of the instrument.
+Tuning at either end of the string (consistently at the pegs or fine tuners) tends to pull the bridge and, if not re-adjusted regularly, can cause permanent warping.
+If not frequently straightened, the bridge can warp so severely that the bridge can snap and the force in the collapse of a bridge can damage the top of the instrument.
 Ask your teacher or repairman for assistance if you are uncomfortable making this adjustment.
-If not frequently straightened, the warp can become so severe the bridge can break and the force in the collapse can seriously damage the top of the instrument.
 Return to Top